Bejec/bejecWebpage/realTimeSuperResolution.md

 # Senior Project 2016: Real-time Data Analytics Pipeline

-This project demonstrates
+This project demonstrates using super resolution with image stacking in real time.

-## Test youtube video embedding
+## Thermal Video with no image stacking

 <div class="video-container-16by9">
   <iframe